 If you start to get really bad symptoms and don’t think you can continue for the whole time, I like to write that food down and keep it in my memory.
 Continue to eliminate it and try to reintroduce later.

-My 5 Tips for Reintroducing Foods on Heal Your Headache
+Tips for Reintroducing Foods after Elimination

 - Start with the foods you miss the most.
 This could be foods just love or it could be the foods that cause a total pain for you to not eat – like onions or citrus.
 I started with onions, citrus, and avocado.
 I love avocado, but being able to eat citrus and onions really opened some doors for ordering out.
 Especially with salads.